Inflectra/rapise-documentation/docs/Guide/extracting_test_data_from_an_e.md

-# Extracting Test Data From an Excel Spreadsheet
+# Extracting Test Data from an Excel Spreadsheet

 ## Overview

-Often you want to be able to parameterize your Rapise tests to have a common set of test functions that can use different combinations of test data.
-You can use a MS-Excel spreadsheet to store the test data and use Rapise to read out the matching values.
-This articles provides a sample for doing this.
+Often, you may want to parameterize your Rapise tests so that a common set of test functions can use different combinations of test data.
+You can use an MS Excel spreadsheet to store test data and use Rapise to read the corresponding values.
+This article provides a sample demonstrating this.

 ## Recommended Solution

 ### RVL

-The most simple and straight-forward way to accomplish this is to use [RVL Maps](../RVL/Maps.md).
+The simplest and most straightforward way to accomplish this is to use [RVL Maps](../RVL/Maps.md).

-Also, if your goal is to store Configuration data as `.xlsx` then we recommend to simply use [Global.GetProperty](../Libraries/Global.md#getproperty).
+Also, if your goal is to store configuration data in an `.xlsx` file, we recommend simply using [Global.GetProperty](../Libraries/Global.md#getproperty).

 ### JavaScript

-In this example we have a spreadsheet that contains some lookup data:
+In this example, we have a spreadsheet that contains lookup data:

 |**Test** |  **Test Data** |
 |-------- | -------------- |